PeterWaher/RetroSharp/README.md

 |![Sinus1](Images/Sinus1_20.png)| The [Sinus1](Examples/Arithmetics/Sinus1) project outputs a simple sinus graf in console mode. |
 |![Sinus2](Images/Sinus2_20.png)| The [Sinus2](Examples/Arithmetics/Sinus2) project outputs a simple sinus graf in raster graphics mode. |

-### Screen Manipulation
+### Text Screen Manipulation

-The [Screen Manipulation](Examples/Screen Manipulation) category contains a list of projects showing how you can manipulate the screen directly and modify character sets to create interesting applications.
+The [Text Screen Manipulation](Examples/Text Screen Manipulation) category contains a list of projects showing how you can manipulate the screen directly and modify character sets to create interesting applications.

 ### Raster Graphics